chenhao392/ecoc/docs/demo1.md

+---
+layout: default
+---

-## Demo for ECOC: piRNA pathway gene prediction
+##  piRNA pathway gene prediction
 piRNA pathway is known to function in germline cells.
 In this demo, we will predict its additional functional components in *D. melanogaster*'s ovary, by integrating [stringDb](https://string-db.org/cgi/input.pl) association networks with a recently published [single-cell RNAseq dataset](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3000538).
 To build a suitable multi-label matrix for this demo,  We'll use [g: profiler](https://biit.cs.ut.ee/gprofiler/gost) for piRNA pathway genes' GO term enrichment analysis.
 All scripts and data are summarized in this [github repository](https://github.com/chenhao392/ecocDemo).

 ### Building up context-specific networks